 We absolutely loved Tea Tree Bay Beach.
 It is quiet, beautiful and the surroundings are stunning.
 It is really nice to cool down in the middle of the walk.

 After your swim, get back to the coastal track and follow the path.
 At some point you see two paths, towards Dolphin Point and to Hell’s Gate.

 Turn to the right and keep following the sign to Hell’s Gate.
 After 20 minutes you will pass by beautiful Granite Bay where you can swim as well.

 After passing Granite Bay and Picnic Cove you should arrive on this part of the path.
 You are almost there.

 You will finally notice a rocky terrace on your left side.
 This is where you need to turn left and follow the rocky and steep path down to the Fairly Pools.

 You made it!
-Now you can finally enjoy the beautiful Fairy Pools.
+Now you can finally enjoy the beautiful Fairy Pools in Noosa national park.